dangphuc2470/Creation_Date_Changer/README.md

 - This application only works for images with filenames that contain the creation date.
 - The date format must be consistent for all images.
-- The application does not work for file names with certain data missing digits:
+- The application does not work for file names with certain data missing digits, you can use some tools like Batch File Rename to convert it to the right format:

 eg: